IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Also note that while the current Chronopolis implementation generates the bag and submits it to the archive's DuraCloud interface, the step to make a 'snapshot' of the space containing the Bag (and verify it's successful submission) are actions a curator must take in the DuraCloud interface.

-The minimal configuration to support an archiver integration involves adding a minimum of two Dataverse software Keys and any required Payara jvm options.
+The minimal configuration to support an archiver integration involves adding a minimum of two Dataverse Software Keys and any required Payara jvm options.
 The example instructions here are specific to the DuraCloud Archiver\:

 \:ArchiverClassName - the fully qualified class to be used for archiving.
 For example: